-In light of Watermark's brand-new partnership with Compassion, we wanted to repost this article to help understand the "why" behind this opportunity!
-(If you're interested in sponsoring a child, visit compassion.com/watermark.)
+_In light of Watermark's brand-new partnership with Compassion, we wanted to repost this article to help understand the "why" behind this opportunity!
+(Visit Compassion if you're interested in sponsoring a child).

 We see and hear about them all the time – on Christian radio, in Christian publications, and even watching regular television.
 We all see solicitations asking us to partner with various organizations in caring for orphans or other underprivileged kids around the world.

 Here at Watermark, we've just announced a long-term partnership in El Salvador... and as a first step, the opportunity to sponsor 2800 children.